 Post Graduate Nurse Practitioner Certificates

-The PLU School of Nursing offers a Post Graduate Nurse Practitioner Certificate for two advanced practice specialty areas:
+The PLU School of Nursing offers a Post Graduate Nurse Practitioner Certificate for three advanced practice specialty areas:

 - Family Nurse Practitioner (FNP)

 The certificate program is designed for individuals who already hold an ARNP licensure or are doctorally prepared to add a specialty to their credentials without completing all the requirements for the Doctor of Nursing Practice (DNP) degree.
 It is available for both post-master’s and post-doctoral entry options.

 Use the Eligibility Chart to determine if this post-graduate certificate is the right program for you.

 The Emergency Nurse Practitioner specialty is designed for certified nurse practitioners working or desiring to work in the field of emergency and urgent care.
 This certificate/track will provide the education and procedural skills necessary to competently and confidently work as a nurse practitioner in this unique setting.
 Graduates of this rigorous program will have the education and skills necessary to function as a competent nurse practitioner and leader in the emergency care setting, the skills to perform the necessary diagnostic and therapeutic procedures, and be eligible for board certification as an emergency nurse practitioner.
 The program of study includes a minimum of 300 clinical hours and an extensive procedure lab/seminar.